cul/ldpd-dcv/README.md

 * Database initialization
   * `bundle exec rake db:seed`

+## User permissions and restricted access Assets

+Although Item metadata records are generally visible in DLC, some Assets are restricted and require your currently logged in user to have the correct permissions.
+For how to configure user permissions, see: [https://wiki.library.columbia.edu/display/DLC/Authorization+Metadata]

-* How to run the test suite
+## How to run the test suite
 * With Homebrew:
   * brew cask install chromedriver
   * on macOS Catalina (10.15) and later, you'll need to update security settings to allow chromedriver to run because the first-time run will tell you that "the developer cannot be verified."
 See: https://stackoverflow.com/a/60362134
 * bundle exec rake dcv:ci
   * this will download and run a local fedora and solr and set up test data

 * Services (job queues, cache servers, search engines, etc.)
   * resque TBD